beilak/IntelligentTradingStrategies/docs/en/12-glossary.md

 The subsystem for generating strategies through a genetic algorithm.

+## Execution

+The subsystem for T-Invest broker accounts, orders, stop orders, order book, and assigning trading strategies to an account.

+## Tech System

+The technical subsystem for registration, login, JWT sessions, roles, permissions, and auth/RBAC audit events.

+## Event Log

+An append-only log of user and API actions stored in a separate `event-log-postgres` database.

+## Observability

+The monitoring and diagnostics profile: Prometheus metrics, Grafana dashboards, structured logs, OpenSearch, tracing, and GlitchTip.

 ## Launchpad

 The main program window with tiles for launching subsystems.